Atorvastatin lab values to monitor

 When receiving treatment with atorvastatin, it is essential to monitor certain lab values to ensure the medication is effectively managing cholesterol levels.
 One of the key lab values that should be regularly checked is total cholesterol.

-See also Atorvastatin india price
+See also Atorvastatin curves study

 Total cholesterol refers to the combined levels of low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol, and triglycerides in the blood.
 By monitoring total cholesterol, healthcare providers can assess the overall lipid profile and determine if the patient’s cholesterol levels are within a healthy range.